Highland Archaeology Festival 2017

 The events are listed in the Events Calendar on the website, and include those which were submitted too late to be included in the printed brochure.
-The printed brochure will be distributed in late August to libraries, service points, information centres and various venues, or by contacting us directly on email@example.com
+The printed brochure has been distributed to libraries, service points, information centres and various venues, or can be obatined by contacting us directly on firstname.lastname@example.org.

 There are three trails to explore this year:

 - A HAF 2017 object trail.
 Find the object and get your passport stamped at 16 participating museums.

 - A HAF 2017 geocache trail.
 New this year and available to explore after the festival ends.

 - Self-guided trails in a number of locations, allowing you to explore heritage in the Highlands year round.
 We welcome additions to the list – let us have details of others you know about which are still in press or on the internet.